 Section 6.
-Payment For Unused Sick Leave
+Payment for Unused Sick Leave

-In order to receive payment for unused sick leave at the time of lay off or voluntary separation, an employee must have five or more years of County service.
+In order to receive payment for unused sick leave at the time of lay off or voluntary separation, an employee must have five (5) or more years of County service.

-A. Employees shall be entitled to receive a payoff of their unused sick leave up to a maximum of 504 hours.
-Payment shall be made at the employee's last hourly rate of pay.

-B. In the event an employee dies while in active service with the County, their sick leave pay off will be made in accordance with these provisions.
+- A. Employees shall be entitled to receive a payout of their unused sick leave up to a maximum of five hundred four (504) hours.
+Payment shall be made at the employee's last hourly rate of pay. - B. In the event an employee dies while in active service with the County, their sick leave pay off will be made in accordance with these provisions.

 Section 7.
-Payment For Unused Sick Leave At Retirement
+Payment for Unused Sick Leave at Retirement

-At the time of retirement, a member with five (5) or more years of County service may elect to receive a payoff of their unused sick leave up to a maximum of 504 hours.
+At the time of retirement, a member with five (5) or more years of County service may elect to receive a payout of their unused sick leave up to a maximum of five hundred four (504) hours.
 Payment shall be made at the employee's last hourly rate of pay.

 Section 8.
-Retirees' Conversion Of Sick Leave To Health Insurance
+Retirees' Conversion of Sick Leave to Health Insurance

-An employee who is retiring under the CalPERS system may, at the employee's option, in lieu of Section 7, Payment for Unused Sick Leave at Retirement (above), receive the equivalent value of that benefit in paid health plan premiums.
+An employee who is retiring under the California Public Employees' Retirement System (CalPERS) may, at the employee's option, in lieu of Section 7, Payment for Unused Sick Leave at Retirement, receive the equivalent value of that benefit in paid health plan premiums.
 Employees shall be responsible for whatever taxes are appropriate for this benefit.